TelemetryHarbor/harbor-home-assistant/README.md

   ```
 ---
 **Step 3: Save & Restart**
-Save your Yaml file and restart your home home assistant
+Save your Yaml file and restart your home assistant